-7 Restaurant Management Tips: Where do you focus?
+7 Restaurant Management Tips: Where Do You Focus?

 One of the most fast-paced working environments anyone could work in is a restaurant.
 Fast-paced means to keep things running quickly but also smoothly.
 Efficiency should be a top priority.
 How does a restaurant operator streamline their day-to-day operations?
 Here are some restaurant management tips for creating and maintaining a maximum level of efficiency in your restaurant.

-1. Invest in technology
+1: Invest in Technology

 It’s easy to think that doing things the old school way is just as effective as embracing and implementing technology, but the truth is – technology can make or break your operations.
 With so many different moving parts and pieces of technology that a restaurant can invest in, it might be hard to figure out what you even need.
 Check out this blog that outlines 8 Types of Restaurant Technology and Hardware You Need.
-You could use everything from employee scheduling software, a POS system, guest management platforms to kitchen display systems and more!
-Taking the time to really investigate and determine which technology is best for your operations might take some time, but in the end, it is well worth it.
-The benefits to having technology in your restaurant can range from improved overall operational efficiencies in both FOH and BOH, reducing cost for restaurant operations and labor, to creating standard operating procedures and driving revenue.
+You could use everything from employee scheduling software, a POS system, guest management platforms to kitchen display systems, and more!
+Taking the time to investigate and determine which technology is best for your operations might take some time, but in the end, it is well worth it.
+The benefits of having technology in your restaurant can range from improved overall operational efficiencies in both FOH and BOH, reducing cost for restaurant operations and labor, to creating standard operating procedures and driving revenue.
 Investing in restaurant technology isn’t something you can simply ignore.

-4. Focus on data
+4: Focus on Data

-It’s true, there are many options out there when it comes to dining out.
+There are many options out there when it comes to dining out.
 Even the best of the best still have to market themselves and keep their brand at the forefront of diner’s minds.
 There are lots of creative ways to drive traffic.
 Do you have a restaurant Instagram or Facebook page?
-This is an easy way to promote your restaurant, special menu items, promotions and more!
+Social media is an easy way to promote your restaurant, special menu items, promotions, and more!
 And the best part, it’s free to create a page.
 Loyalty programs offer a great way to drive traffic too.
 Once someone becomes a member of your program, you can send them coupons and promotional info based on their contact info you’ve collected.
 Another great way to spread the word about your restaurant is to attend local food fairs or events.
 Most communities and cities host events that allow restaurants to participate.
 Leverage opportunities like this to provide food samples or hand out coupons – give diners a taste of what’s so great about your establishment.
 There are many useful restaurant marketing tips, so give people a reason to check out your business.

 This is a big area to focus on regardless of your field, but especially in restaurant management!
 It’s no secret that the hospitality industry has a high employee turnover rate.
 How can you minimize this?
 Well, your employees are the face of your restaurant.
 Their morale should be at the top of your list of things to focus on.
-Studies have even suggested that people that are happy at work, work harder!
+Studies have even suggested that people that are happy at work perform at a higher level!
 When they are happy and doing a good job – things will run smoothly.
 One of the easiest things you can do is to acknowledge them.
 If you have someone that goes above and beyond – make sure they know you appreciate it.
 During team meetings, give kudos to those that deserve it in front of their peers.
 This type of interaction tends to drive some healthy completion too.
 Before you know it, you’ll have several great employees that are vying to be the best.
 Offer up some leadership opportunities.
 If you have an expert, promote them to a position that allows them to shine and help their colleagues.
 In the end, just make sure your employees are happy and motivated.
-If they are, this will translate when they are interacting with your guests and guests will have great customer service, in addition to your great food!
+If they are, this will translate when they are interacting with your guests, and guests will have great customer service, in addition to your great food!

 About the Author

-Amber Mullaney provides and guides all things marketing for QSR.
-A proud Texan native, she graduated from the University of Houston with a degree in Public Relations and spent her career in the healthcare industry before making the switch to QSR, saying she loves a good challenge.
+Amber Mullaney led all things marketing for QSR.
+A proud Texan native, she graduated from the University of Houston with a degree in Public Relations and spent her career in the healthcare industry before making the switch to QSR and beyond, saying she loves a good challenge.
 Amber has a long list of things she loves, including tacos (especially tacos), sweet tea, Texas, the outdoors, and traveling with her husband and two daughters.